 Kashan is a relatively small city and a famous tourist destination in Iran.
 Day trips are the common way to go and most foreign tourists spend a day here on their way to Isfahan.
 It’s a 3-hour drive from Tehran and easily accessible.
 But don’t make my mistake!
 If you have the time I could not urge you more on staying longer.
 Kashan has way too much to see to fit in one day and there are some gorgeous villages outside of town like Abyaneh, Niasar and Ghamsar that each can be a day trip for themselves.

 Start with the houses

-The history of Kashan dates back to over 7000 years ago when one of the primary centers of civilization was assembled on the hilltops of Sialk.
-At the crossroad of important transit routes, Kashan developed into a trading center.
-Today it’s the major center for the production of textiles, rugs and rosewater in Iran.
-Consequently it was the perfect location for wealthy merchants who wanted to show off their cash in their luxurious homes.
+The history of Kashan dates back to over 7000 years ago when one of the primary centres of civilization was assembled on the hilltops of Sialk.
+At the crossroad of important transit routes, Kashan developed into a trading centre.
+Today it’s the major centre for the production of textiles, rugs and rosewater in Iran.
+Consequently, it was the perfect location for wealthy merchants who wanted to show off their cash in their luxurious homes.

-During the Safavid era Kashan become the fav leisure spot of the Safavid kings.
+During the Safavid era, Kashan became the fav leisure spot of the Safavid kings.
 More and more mansions and gardens were built which unfortunately all came down to the ground by an earthquake in 1778 that left around 8000 casualties.
 The city did not give up.
-The fancy buildings currently open to public were built during the Qajar era in 18th-19th century and hence illustrate the finest examples of Qajar aesthetics.
+The fancy buildings currently open to the public were built during the Qajar era in the 18th-19th century and hence illustrate the finest examples of Qajar aesthetics.

 There are many of these houses to visit and most come in a pretty similar main architecture style.
 The most famous ones are the Tabatabai, Brujerdi, Ameri and Abbasi house.
 We were told that the Tabatabi house was a great sum up of all the ornamentation techniques and beauty of these houses and since we did not have much time we went to visit this one.